Back to all posts

 A jammed garbage disposal is a common kitchen headache, but it’s often a problem you can solve yourself.
 Before you reach for the phone to call a plumber, a few simple steps can get your disposal back in working order.
 The key is to work safely and methodically.
 From cutting the power to manually turning the blades, we’ll walk you through the process of clearing a jam without any special skills.
 Just remember, your safety is the top priority, so never rush and always follow these instructions carefully.
 If at any point you feel unsure or the jam seems too stubborn, don’t hesitate to call for professional help.

-Disconnect the Power First
+Safety First: Always Disconnect the Power

 Before you even think about reaching into your sink, your absolute first step is to cut the power to the garbage disposal.
 This is a non-negotiable safety measure to prevent the unit from accidentally turning on while you’re working on it.
 Start by flipping the wall switch for the disposal to the “off” position.
 Next, go under the sink and unplug the unit from the wall outlet.
 If your disposal is hardwired and doesn’t have a plug, you’ll need to go to your home’s main electrical panel and shut off the corresponding circuit breaker.
 This simple step is the most important one you’ll take to ensure your safety and avoid serious injury.